fereshtehaghaei/Python-API-Challenge/README.md

 Now, we know what you may be thinking: _"Duh.
 It gets hotter..."

 Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I utilized [simple Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api)

+To see my Python script, check jupyter notebook [here](https://github.com/fereshtehaghaei/Python-API-Challenge/blob/master/WeatherPy/WeatherPy.ipynb)

+## Observation

+- Southern Hemisphere climates tend to be slightly milder than those at similar latitudes in the Northern Hemisphere.
+This is because the Southern Hemisphere has significantly more ocean and much less land; water heats up and cools down more slowly than land.
+- Highest temperature is found at 0 latitude and as the latitude increases or decreases, temperature drops.
+This happens as equatorial region receives sunlight straight with less or no angle due to curvature shape of earth.
+- "Latitude doesn't have a strong influence on wind speed.
+The speed of the wind is controlled by the strength of the air pressure gradient, the stronger the pressure gradient the higher the wind speed.

 ![](Images/equatorsign.png)

 ## Generate Cities List